christytan/OCI-GoldenGate/workshops/atp-d/README.md

 Oracle Autonomous Transaction Processing Dedicated ...

-Read on to begin your Getting Started journey with Oracle Autonomous Transaction Processing.
+Read on to begin your Getting Started journey with Oracle Autonomous Transaction Processing Dedicated.

 **You are all set, let's begin!**